Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Software Testing Concepts play a major role in the Software Testing Life Cycle.

 Usually, articles like these are excellent starting points for deeper discussions.
-So, please contribute your thoughts, agreements, disagreements and anything else, in the comments below.
+Please contribute your thoughts, agreements, disagreements, and anything else in the comments below.
 We look forward to your feedback.

-We also welcome your questions about software testing in general or anything related to your testing career.
+We also welcome your questions about software testing or anything related to your testing career.
 We will address these in more detail in our upcoming posts in the same series.

 Happy Reading!!